Which of the following is considered biotic? | Channels for Pearson+

 1

-Understand the concept of biotic and abiotic factors: Biotic factors refer to living or once-living components of an ecosystem, such as plants, animals, fungi, and microorganisms.
-Abiotic factors are non-living components, such as sunlight, wind, water, and minerals.
+Step 1: Understand the concept of biotic and abiotic factors.
+Biotic factors refer to living components in an ecosystem, such as plants, animals, fungi, and microorganisms.
+Abiotic factors are non-living components, such as water, rocks, and wind.

-Analyze each option provided in the question: Determine whether each item is living or non-living.
-For example, a leaf is part of a plant, which is a living organism, while an iron gate is a non-living object made of metal.
+Step 2: Analyze each option provided in the question.
+Determine whether each item is living (biotic) or non-living (abiotic).

-Consider the leaf: A leaf is part of a plant, which is a living organism.
-Even if the leaf is detached, it is still considered biotic because it was once part of a living system.
+Step 3: Evaluate 'A drop of water.'
+Water is a non-living substance and does not exhibit characteristics of life, such as growth, reproduction, or metabolism.
+Therefore, it is abiotic.

-Evaluate the other options: The iron gate is abiotic because it is a non-living object.
-Wind and sunlight are also abiotic factors because they are non-living components of the environment.
+Step 4: Evaluate 'A moss growing on a rock.'
+Moss is a living organism that exhibits characteristics of life, such as growth, reproduction, and metabolism.
+Therefore, it is biotic.

 Watch next